Azure/azure-sdk-for-js/sdk/search/search/review/search.api.md

     // Warning: (ae-forgotten-export) The symbol "ListSkillsetsOptions" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "Skillset" needs to be exported by the entry point index.d.ts listSkillsets(options?: ListSkillsetsOptions): Promise<Skillset[]>;
+    // Warning: (ae-forgotten-export) The symbol "ListSynonymMapsOptions" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "SynonymMap" needs to be exported by the entry point index.d.ts listSynonymMaps(options?: ListSynonymMapsOptions): Promise<SynonymMap[]>;
     }

 // @public